It’s probably not unusual for people with high net worth to assume they don’t need life insurance.

 It can cost several hundred thousand dollars to send a child to a high-quality school.

-If you have several children, or if any one of them wants to pursue a career which requires an extended education, the total cost is even higher.
+If you have several children, or if any one of them wants to pursue a career that requires an extended education, the total cost is even higher.

 A large life insurance policy, even just for education, can make that happen after your death.